What is a Co-op?

 Will students have to begin repayment of their student loans in their co-op term since there’s zero credit for the co-op program?

 Co-op students are considered full-time status during the term(s) of the co-op course.
-Student will remain in an in-school deferment status for loan repayment purposes and will not have to begin repayment during their co-op term.
+Students will remain in an in-school deferment status for loan repayment purposes and will not have to begin repayment during their co-op term.